raeon/orb/README.md

 <!-- /TOC -->

 ## Modified syntax
 Orb starts from the default Lua syntax.
-From here, we can read this section to see what is different, and the next section to see what syntax sugar has been added.
+From here, we can read this section to see what is different, and the next section to see what syntax has been added.

 ### Local
 The `local` keyword is replaced with the `let` keyword.
 This applies in all cases where the `local` keyword would be used.